suryansh98/Calendar/Calendar/Readme.md

 - Any appointment can be made for the current day or for a future date.
 - No two appointments should overlap.
 If an appointment already exists for a day, a warning should be shown.
 - Appointments can be edited and deleted.
+- Click on the dates shown to book an appointment in the current month

 ## How to